vaarvik/project-template/README.md

 5. Module - Reusable modules.
 The components that go inside the layouts.
 6. State - Overrides all other styles by forcing a change in a components state.
 7. Theme - Whenever there should be an adjustment (as for example colors etc.) to a child theme.
 Not used unless there's actually several themes on the site.

+The hardest ones to differentiate is Layout and Module.
+A good rule of thumb is that a layout component should have "the" in front of it (because it's singular), while a module should have "a/an" in front of it (because it's plural).
+For example "the header" (layout) and "a card" (module) with "a card__header" (module child/element).
 #### Naming
 The naming convention is based on [BEM](http://getbem.com/naming/).
 Here's an example when creating the Module "block".
 ![A screenshot of the block example](src/assets/images/project-template-screen.png?raw=true)